 Julie:'Good evening.
 We have a reservation for 9pm in the name of Smith.'

-Waiter:'A table for four, yes?
+Waiter:'A table for four, isn't it?
 I'm afraid that the table isn't available yet.
 If you'd like to wait at the bar, we'll call you over when it's ready.'

 30 minutes later